gabrielaehrenbrink/gig-challenge/README.md

-# React Application Template
+# Gig - React Application

-This is a simple template for a React application.
+This is an exercise as part of the Makers Bootcamp.

-This template uses:
+This code uses:

 - [Vite](https://vitejs.dev/) for bundling and running the dev server.
 - [Vitest](https://vitest.dev/) for testing, along with